Thai art: Pradab krachok

 Another variation of Thai lacquer art is Pradab krachok, which involves the use of lacquer and mosaic decorations on traditional utensils, Khon apparel, and architectural details.
 Thai craftsmen follow a traditional method of first coating the chosen material with Rak lacquer before placing small glass pieces.
-They then apply a special mixture of boiled resin and powder made from burnt coconut shell, bricks, dried banana leaf, or rak samuk, which is a mixture of Rak resin and the ashes of dried banana leaves or grass.
+They then apply a mixture of boiled resin and a powder made from burnt coconut shell, brick or dried banana leaf.
+An alternative is rak samuk, Rak resin combined with the ashes of dried banana leaves or grass.
 As the mixture seeps between the glass pieces and forms a seal, it prevents water from entering.

 Lacquer painting

-Lacquer painting, or Lai kammalor in Thai, is a technique that involves the use of powdered color and Rak varnish or its sun-dried raw form to create intricate works of art.
+Lacquer painting, or Lai kammalor in Thai, is a technique that involves the use of powdered color and Rak varnish or its sun-dried raw form to create detailed works of art.
 The black resin board serves as the painting's background, and it is often accentuated by gold leaf or powder.
 Lacquer paintings are typically found on doors, windows, cabinets, partitions, and gold-gilded surfaces in Thailand.
 Although the technique had disappeared after the fall of Ayutthaya, it was revived successfully during the reign of King Rama III.
 However, the art form slowly declined again after his death.